shide1989/rust-tutorial/README.md

 # Tutorials

-*Just some simple exmaple Rust code example taken/worked/tested from the official Rust tutorials*
+*Just some simple Rust code examples taken/worked/tested from the official Rust tutorials*